Biden returns to a deteriorating Wisconsin bridge for an election-year pitch on policy achievements

 Biden made the case that Wisconsin and Minnesota have fared better under his watch than under Trump's because of his administration's focus on helping the middle class through measures such as the infrastructure bill.
 Wisconsin's unemployment rate stands at 3.3% and Minnesota's is at 2.9%.

-“My predecessor though he chose a different course — trickle down economics, cut taxes for the very wealthy, big corporations, increasing the deficit significantly,” Biden said.
+“My predecessor though he chose a different course — trickle down economics, cut taxes for the very wealthy, big corporations, increasing the deficit significantly,” said Biden, who later made a stop at the Superior Fire Department Local 74 to thank first responders and drop off coffee and baked goods.

 Democratic leaders in Wisconsin have stressed the importance of Biden visiting the state.
 Clinton’s defeat in 2016 was blamed in part on the fact that she never campaigned in Wisconsin after winning the Democratic nomination.